Time stopped the minute we walked through the door

 First built on site in 1873 but re-built after fire destroyed the building in 1898, this sprawling country guest house with wrap-around verandas and stunning gardens will take your breath away.
 It has a presence!

-From the moment we walked through the grand front doors we were pleasantly surprised by the grandeur of Vacy Hall.
+From the moment we walked through the grand front doors we were impressed by the grandeur of Vacy Hall.
 The decor is typical of the period, with artworks, fresh flowers from the garden and ornaments that you would expect to see in every country estate.

 There was even an ‘Albert Namatjira’ hung in the hallway!
-For those who don’t realise, Albert Namatjira is only the most famous Aboriginal watercolour artist in Australia.
+Albert Namatjira is Australia’s most famous Aboriginal watercolour artist.
 I was very impressed!

 Vacy Hall has 12 magnificent rooms available, ranging in size and comfort levels according to your preference.
 Choose from grand four-poster beds, fireplaces and old-world styled bathrooms with claw-foot baths.
 All are decorated tastefully within the period so it’s a matter of selecting the right room for the occasion.